julie200420/nctuLab2/README.md

 ### iPerf Commands

-> TODO:
-> * Describe the meaning of iPerf command you used in detail

 1. h2 iperf -s -u -i 1 > ./out/result &

-  > -s : run iPerf in server mode
+       * -s : run iPerf in server mode

-  > -u : Use UDP rather than TCP
+       * -u : Use UDP rather than TCP

-  > -i 1 : a report is made every 1 second of the bandwidth since the last report
+       * -i 1 : a report is made every 1 second of the bandwidth since the last report

-  > /out/result & : write the report in file result
+       * /out/result & : write the report in file result

 2. h2 iperf -c 10.0.0.4 -u –i 1

-  > -c : run iPerf in client mode
+       * -c : run iPerf in client mode

-  > 10.0.0.4 : set the IP address h2 wants to connect
+       * 10.0.0.4 : set the IP address h2 wants to connect

 ### Tasks

-> TODO:
-> * Describe how you finish this work step-by-step in detail

 1. **Environment Setup**